buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 1979|completion of the Iranian Islamic Revolution 1979-1989|Jerry Falwell's "Moral Majority" 1980-2000|Satanic Panic
-1985|Alexey Pajitnov creates Tetris
+1980|scientists including Walter Alvarez propose that an asteroid killed the dinosaurs 1985|Alexey Pajitnov creates Tetris
 1989|Berlin Wall falls
+1990|discovery of Chicxulub crater
 1992-1996|Star Trek: Khan Noonien Singh rules a quarter of Earth 1993|marital rape outlawed in all 50 US states 1993|creation of the European Union